subethaedit/SubEthaEdit/ReadMe.md

 # SubEthaEdit

-General purpose Plain-Text Editor for macOS.
-Widely known for its live Collaboration feature.
+General purpose plain-text editor for macOS.
+Widely known for its live collaboration feature.

-https://github.com/LoneMonkeyProductions/SubEthaEdit is the main development repo.
+[github.com/subethaedit/SubEthaEdit](https://github.com/subethaedit/SubEthaEdit) is the main development repository.

+[subethaedit.net](https://subethaedit.net/) is the base for the official releases in and out of the app store.

 ## Getting Started